North Kosovo crisis (2022–2026): July

 On 11 July, Kosovo announced a one-quarter reduction of special police forces in front of the Northern municipal buildings, as well as new mayoral elections in North Kosovo.

 On 31 July, the hospital in North Mitrovica announced that they are facing a shortage of food and medical supplies due to the closure of border crossings, which was their main supplier, further warning that they could soon face a humanitarian disaster.

 September

+On 5 September 2023, Kosovo police uncovered a significant weapons cache in Zvečan, describing the location as a logistical base intended for endangering public safety.
+The seizure included automatic rifles, ammunition, and explosives, which authorities linked to organized criminal groups operating in the north Kosovo.

 On 24 September 2023, a group of about 30 armed Kosovo Serbs and Serbian militants ambushed Kosovo Police units in the village of Banjska, Zvečan, North Kosovo, resulting in one policeman being killed and two others wounded.
 The armed group then entered the Banjska Monastery where pilgrims from Novi Sad had been staying and barricaded themselves inside before Kosovo Special Forces entered and cleared the monastery.
 At least three of the armed men were killed and the Kosovar Police apprehended six others.